-By law, the credit rating agencies must provide a credit report for £2 only.
+By law, the credit rating agencies must provide a short-form credit report at no cost.
 You can access the report online or in written form.
 This statutory form of the report shows your current record in a limited form and does not list your credit score.
-However, a full report will cost more money but may be worth paying for.
+A full report will cost more but could be worth the investment.
 In fact, getting a report from each of the agencies can be a good idea as it allows you to compare all the information held and if necessary, you can provide the agencies with corrections.

 Multiple Joint Loan Applications

-One other important fact to consider when thinking about applying for a joint personal loan is that multiple applications will harm your chances of getting more credit.
-Lenders view multiple applications as an indication that you are having problems getting credit and this is a flag that they use to screen out what they consider unsuitable or risky applicants.
-Remember, be careful who your chosen partner is.
-If you chosen partner has a record of applying for loans, this could harm your chances of being accepted.
+One other important fact to consider when thinking about applying for a joint loan is that multiple applications will harm your chances of getting more credit.
+Lenders view multiple applications as an indication that you are having problems getting credit, which could deem you an unsuitable applicant.
+If your chosen partner has a record of applying for loans, this could harm your chances of being accepted.

 It is always difficult to predict what will happen in any relationship.
-So thinking ahead before you apply for a joint personal loan is a good plan.
-Joint borrowing is always a risk so before you go ahead and apply for a joint loan, think about how you will be able to afford the loan repayments should the worst scenario happen.
-Some lenders will take into account your relationship with the other applicant, whilst other lenders don’t.
-They care only about the criteria set down.
+So thinking ahead before you apply for a joint personal loan online is a good plan.
+Joint borrowing is always a risk so considering the worst-case scenario, while unpleasant, is necessary.
+Some lenders will take into account your relationship with the other applicant, whilst other lenders don’t – they care only about the criteria set down.

 - Easier to get approved for large loans

-- It’s easier to be accepted for more competitive rates
+- Easier to be accepted for more competitive rates

 - Easier to meet larger repayments